 Well, this is like that, except instead of your PE teacher, the person with the guitar is a celebrated folk musician, and there’s a full bar stocked with home-made wines, ciders, ales, and mead.

-It’s run by the Nest Collective: a group of folk who like folk, and who dedicate their time to reviving grass-roots traditions, dances and music from around the world.
-And besides the Ceilidh Liberation Front (a radical ceilidh troupe who travel the country with raucous dances and a band of half-clothed men in kilts) and their mini-festivals, they run Campfire Club as a way to reconnect with nature and other people, through the medium of booze, fire and song.
+It’s run by the Nest Collective (a group of folk who like folk) and their pals Friends Of The Earth.
+Together they decided to create Campfire Club as a way to reconnect with both nature and other people, through the medium of booze, fire and song.

-Every week throughout the warmer months, they gather around a crackling firepit in one of London’s hidden green spaces, from the Culpeper community garden in Islington to Lambeth’s Oasis City Farm.
-Feet away from the musicians – plucked from a roster of incredibly talented beings – you’ll cosy up under rugs and blankets, clink glasses and soak up the acoustic rhythms as the sun sets.
+For a number of weeks throughout the warmer months, they gather around a crackling firepit in one of London’s most beautiful green spaces (last year these included places like the Culpeper community garden in Islington & Lambeth’s Oasis City Farm.
+Guests are then invited to cosy up quite literally feet away from whichever incredibly talented folk musician has been chosen to play that evening, and clink glasses as they soak up the acoustic rhythms and slowly day fades into night.

 Like live music?
 Check out the best jazz bars in London